hvrt-vcs/hvrt/designs/repo_data_structures.md

 ### Blob

 The raw binary data within a file.
-For the most part, Havarti doesn't care about file contents.
+Havarti doesn't care about file contents.
 If blobs differ at the byte level, they are different blobs.
-Blobs are referred to by their  hash value, since this should not clash
+Blobs are referred to by their hash value, since this should not clash.

 ### Chunk

 A chunk is a part of a blob.
 This is mostly an implementation detail to overcome the fact that most SQL DBs (including SQLite and PostgreSQL) have limits on the size of a binary blob row type.
-Although this limit is quite large (several GiB at the extreme end), this still isn't ideal as blobs cannot be streamed from the databases without some trickery.
-By dividing blob data into chunks, we can use mostly identical logic on all DBs and overcome the streaming limitation of SQL DBs by taking small chunks at a time.
+Although this limit is large (several GiB at the extreme end), this still isn't ideal as blobs cannot be streamed from the databases without some trickery.
+By dividing blob data into chunks, we can use nearly identical logic on all DBs and overcome the streaming limitation of SQL DBs by taking small chunks at a time.

 - Within a SQL DB, a blob is a list of ordered chunks.
   Thus, it is possible